livingincircuits/portfolio/content/projects/2021-01-20/index.md

 #### Interviews

-We ran in-depth 1-on-1 interviews talking to participants and asking them questions about their behaviors, beliefs, and habits around promotions looking to uncover their unmet needs.
+We ran in-depth 1-on-1 interviews talking to participants and asking them questions about their behaviour’s, beliefs, and habits around promotions looking to uncover their unmet needs.

 We heard about their current promotional requirements and what promotions they have played and what they are playing now.
 We didn’t just stick with gambling related promotions.
 We were interested in other forms too.